 Once your form is available to the user (depending upon the sharing options), he/she can submit answers using an Internet connected device.

-As you can see from the screenshot below, we created a sample survey form with checkboxes; asking about the respondent’s preferred presentation app to determine whether they preffer using Keynote, PowerPoint, Prezi or other apps.
+As you can see from the screenshot below, we created sample survey templates with checkboxes; asking about the respondent’s preferred presentation app to determine whether they preffer using Keynote, PowerPoint, Prezi or other apps.

 When viewing the response summary you can also make the analytics Public by publishing them.